MTD compatible software for tradespeople: the best options in 2026

 What MTD for Income Tax requires

-- Keep digital records of all income and expenses
+- Maintain digital records of income and expenses

-- Submit quarterly updates to HMRC (four per year, within one month of each quarter end)
+- Send quarterly updates to HMRC (four times a year, within one month of quarter-end)

-- Submit an End of Period Statement (EOPS) confirming the year's figures
+- Submit an End of Period Statement (EOPS) to confirm the year's figures

-- Submit a Final Declaration (replacing the annual self-assessment return) to settle your tax bill
+- Submit a Final Declaration to finalise your tax bill, replacing the annual self-assessment return

 The quarterly updates are summaries, not full returns.
-They do not need to match your final numbers exactly — you can adjust them in the EOPS.
-But you must submit them on time or face penalties.
+They don't need to match your final numbers exactly, as adjustments can be made in the EOPS.
+Timely submission is essential to avoid penalties.

 What good MTD software looks like for a tradesperson

-Not all MTD software is designed with tradespeople in mind.
-Accountant-facing software can be overly complex for someone who wants to log a receipt between jobs on their phone.
-Here is what actually matters:
+Not all MTD software is built with tradespeople's needs in mind.
+Software designed for accountants can be overly complicated if you need to log a receipt quickly between jobs.
+Here's what really matters:

 HMRC recognition

-Only use software that appears on HMRC's official list of MTD for Income Tax compatible software.
-This guarantees the quarterly submission functionality works correctly and that HMRC will accept your returns.
+Only select software listed on HMRC's official MTD for Income Tax compatible software list.
+This ensures the quarterly submission feature functions properly and that HMRC accepts your returns.

 Mobile-first design